Post Doc Position: Computer Sciences (or closely related discipline)

 P.I.: Dr. Daniel Balliet

-- PhD in Library and/or Information Sciences or closely related discipline;
+- PhD in Computer Sciences or closely related discipline;

 - Excellent knowledge of computer programming and managing a large database;